ad-dotnet/CSharpLinearAlgebraicProject/README.md

 # C# Linear Algebraic Project

-This repository contains a C# Visual Studio project implementing 25 Linear Algebraic Mapping Problems (LAMP).
+This repository contains a C# Visual Studio project implementing 25 Linear Algebraic Mapping Problems (LAMP) in two formulations: direct linear solvers and explicit matrix inverses.
 Its compiled DLL can be supplied as input to AD.Net to generate tangent and adjoint assemblies.

 ## Download Contents

 The `cSharpLinearAlgebraicProject.zip` archive contains:

 - The complete C# Visual Studio project
-- Source code implementing the 25 LAMP equations
+- Source code implementing the 25 LAMP equations using both `Solve()` and `Inverse()` formulations
 - An already compiled DLL alongside the project
 - Another compiled copy inside the project's `bin` directory
 - The project files required to rebuild the assembly